Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-docker.md

 !!! info "**Note**"

-    This works in theory, but remember that, even though changing the ports is possible, it is currently not supported by the game!
+    This works in theory but, remember, that even though changing the ports is possible, it is currently not supported by the game!